Gun Buyback Programs

 "The scientific rigor of the buyback evaluations is not great.
 They can be summarized as providing moderate evidence of no effect.
 They fail to show effects on gun crimes relative to a comparison of trends in the same types of crimes committed without guns.
 Given their high cost and weak theoretical rationale, however, there seems little reason to invest in further testing of the idea."

-Lorna Ferguson, University of Western Ontario
+Assessor: Lorna Ferguson, University of Western Ontario

-Dr. Jerry Ratclifffe, Temple University
+Reviewer: Dr. Jerry Ratcliffe, Temple University

-Dr. Jerry Ratcliffe is Professor of Criminal Justice at Temple University.
+Dr. Jerry Ratcliffe is a Professor of Criminal Justice at Temple University.
 A former British police officer, he is also a consultant, researcher, member of the FBI Law Enforcement Education and Training Council, research advisor to the FBI and Philadelphia Police Commissioner and host of the Reducing Crime podcast.
 His work focuses on evidence-based policing, and he works with police agencies around the world on crime reduction and criminal intelligence strategy.
 He has published over 90 research articles and nine books, including most recently “Reducing Crime: A Companion for Police Leaders”.